College Process Timeline

 Once again, juniors take the PSAT in October, this time as the qualifying exam for the National Merit Scholarship Program as well as the last full practice before taking the SATs in their spring semester.
 They also begin the official college application process by attending a mandatory Junior College Meeting for them and their parents in the fall.
-In February, they meet individually with the Director of College Counseling to discuss what they are hoping for in their college experience.
+In February, they meet individually with the College Counseling Team to discuss what they are hoping for in their college experience.
 The director then meets with juniors and their parents in order to make a specific plan for their college application process (standardized testing, college visits, senior year courses, etc).
-Families also discuss with the College Counselor specific college recommendations based on student preferences, academic performance, and preliminary standardized test results.
+Families also discuss with the College Counseling Team specific college recommendations based on student preferences, academic performance, and preliminary standardized test results.

 All seniors complete standardized testing by the fall of their senior year (SAT Reasoning Test, SAT Subject Tests and/or the ACT with Writing).
 Students and parents attend a mandatory Senior College Meeting in September to assure that everyone is clear on the next steps in the college process.
-Seniors participate in “Senior Week” during which the Director of College Counseling works with them in a group setting on their college application process.
+Seniors participate in “Senior Week” during which the College Counseling Team works with them in a group setting on their college application process.
 Throughout the fall semester, the director regularly meets with seniors to finalize college lists, complete college applications and compile letters of recommendation and other necessary school forms.
 Seniors have the luxury of having their college essay work built right into their English classes early in the year.
 Finally, the director works with seniors and their families in making final decisions once they receive acceptance letters and financial aid packages in the spring.